September is Childhood Obesity Awareness Month

 September is also Childhood Obesity Awareness Month, which gives us all the opportunity to learn more about this serious health condition.
 While there is no simple solution, there are many ways communities can support children with their journey to good health.

-• Children with obesity are at higher risk for having other chronic health conditions and diseases, such as asthma, sleep apnea, bone and joint problems, and type 2 diabetes.
-They also have more risk factors for heart disease like high blood pressure and high cholesterol than their peers that do no carry excess weight.
+- Children with obesity are at higher risk for having other chronic health conditions and diseases, such as asthma, sleep apnea, bone and joint problems, and type 2 diabetes.
+They also have more risk factors for heart disease, like high blood pressure and high cholesterol, than their peers who do not carry excess weight.

-Many factors can have an impact on childhood obesity, including eating and physical activity behaviors, genetics, metabolism, family and home environment, and community and social factors.
+Many factors can impact childhood obesity, including eating and physical activity behaviors, genetics, metabolism, family and home environment, and community and social factors.
 For some children and families, obesity may be influenced by the following:

 The Y is a Leading Voice